 Insuring Your Watch

-Did you know that most homeowners’ insurance policies don’t properly cover personal items such as jewelry and watches?
+Did you know that most homeowners’ insurance policies don’t adequately cover personal items such as jewelry and watches?
 Insurance laws vary from state to state and abroad.
-For this reason, we recommend you contact your trusted insurance pro_fessional to find out what option makes the most sense for you.
+For this reason, we recommend contacting your trusted insurance professional to find out what option makes the most sense.
 Proper insurance coverage typically requires an official appraisal from a reputable jeweler.
-Borsheims is pleased to offer complimentary appraisals for items purchased from us.
-A fee may apply if Borsheims cannot find record of the purchase and original proof of purchase is not provided.
+Borsheims is pleased to offer complimentary appraisals for jewelry and watches purchased from us.
+A fee may apply if Borsheims cannot find a record of the purchase and original proof of purchase is not provided.